q2g/redmine_license_manager/README.md

 ## Current To Do

 ### RakeTask for Setup
-- Create Project that acts as Container for all the Licenses (A License will be a Data Entry of Type Issue)
+- Create Project that acts as Container for all the Licenses (A License will be a Data Entry of Type Issue) (Any poject that has the License Tracker can acts as License Container, Task will check if one valid container exists, otherwise one will be created)
 - Create Tracker:   [License, Licenseextension]
 - Create Aktivities muss angelegt werden:   [License, Maintanance]
 - Create Tracker Status:                     [aktiv, inaktiv]